jrochkind/bento_search/README.md

   also may be supported by some engines that do not support facetting).
 * Support for multi-field, multi-entry-box 'advanced search' UI's, in a normalized cross-engine way.
-* More mindless support for displaying pagination UI with kaminari.

 Other needs or suggestions?